-It had been day two or three post birth and I was frazzled and in pain.
+It had been about three days, post birth, and I was frazzled and in pain.
 Our visitors arrived with supper (praise the good Lord) and quietly had a peek at baby, before heading home (and again I say, praise the Lord).
 But not before I hear one innocently whisper to the other “yoh, motherhood strips you!”

 At the time I remember thinking, gosh are these people really going to comment on my underwhelming appearance right now?!
 I mean, I was both mortified and uncaring about the whole situation.
 It didn’t bug me enough to want to, you know, block people on Facebook.
 But it did make me want to contour my face into perfection and put on a push up bra, like, immediately.
 (I did neither, btw.)